Hello!

 • What is the purpose of the archive? plus-minus

-Basically yes, we are seeking physical games, consoles, computers, and accessories released for the consumer market.
+We collect physical video games, consoles, computers, accessories and related items released for the consumer market.

-We are happy to collaborate with initiatives to preserve and document games.
-If you have an inquiry please do not hesitate to contact us.
-You have a contact form here on the website.
+We are happy to collaborate with researchers, journalists, developers and initiatives working to preserve or document gaming history.
+If you have an inquiry, please contact us through the contact form on this website.

-• How many games do you have in the archive? plus-minus
+• How many items are currently held in the archive? plus-minus

 • Where is the archive based? plus-minus